 When a cruise ship isn’t in port, the atmosphere on the small island of Grand Turk changes dramatically, and establishments that cater mainly to cruise visitors often close.
 On such days, overnight vacation guests and those visiting the island on a day trip from Providenciales may find the open restaurant options to be limited to only a few places in Cockburn Town.
-Due to the cruise ship schedules, it’s recommended that reservation be made for dinner.
+Due to the cruise ship schedules, it’s recommended that reservations be made for dinner.

 Great burgers, sandwiches, and bar fare can be found at most restaurants on Grand Turk.
 Most establishments have a children’s menu as well, with fried chicken, fish fingers, or sandwiches.

-Grand Turk hosts a diversity of local flavours, and as to be expected for a Caribbean destination, many dishes incorporate seafood.
+Grand Turk hosts a diversity of local flavors, and as to be expected for a Caribbean destination, many dishes incorporate seafood.
 Conch is the primary catch, and is commonly prepared either as fried conch fritters or as a salad.
 Restaurants do serve “freshly-caught” fish, but it may be imported, so confirm before ordering.

 Conch fritters and conch salad (which is made with raw conch) were not, as is popularly believed, traditional cuisine and are recent culinary additions.